heathervalene/Memory_flash_cards/README.md

 ### **_Getting Started_**

 #### Read through the instructions on the welcome page.
-When you are ready to start, simply click on the start button and you will begin the game.
+When you are ready to start, simply click on the Play button and you will begin the game.

 ***